alanng10/class-lang/Doc/Article/Word/a.md

 Word "execute" has meaning that is do until done.

+Word "is" has meaning that is make be.

 Word "compute" has meaning that is process info.

 Word "memory" has meaning that is data store.